Lana, South Tyrol

-Lana ([ˈlaːna]; [ˈlaːna]) is a comune (municipality) in South Tyrol in northern Italy.
+Lana ([ˈlaːna]; [ˈlaːna]) is a comune (municipality) and a village in South Tyrol in northern Italy.
 It is situated in the Etschtal (Etsch Valley) between Bolzano and Merano and at the entrance to the Ultental.
 The population rose to 12,566 in 2020.

 It is one of the three municipalities of South Tyrol whose name remained unchanged by the early 20th-century renaming programme which aimed at replacing mostly German place names with Italianised versions, the other two being Gais and Plaus.

 History

 Coat-of-arms

 The emblem displays argent, a Teutonic cross sable, and a lion rampant gules over all.
 The lion is taken from the arms of the Counts of Brandis who played a role in the development of the village.
 The emblem was adopted in 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 91.84% of Lana's population speak German, 7.90% Italian, and 0.26% Ladin as first language.
+According to the 2024 census, 90.14% of Lana's population speak German, 9.53% Italian, and 0.32% Ladin as first language.